 Diabetes mellitus is a group of autoimmune diseases characterized by defects in insulin secretion resulting in hyperglycemia (an abnormally high concentration of glucose in the blood).
 There are two primary types of diabetes.
 Individuals diagnosed with type 1 diabetes (also known as juvenile diabetes) are incapable of producing pancreatic insulin and must rely on insulin medication for survival.
 Individuals diagnosed with type 2 diabetes (also known as adult onset diabetes) produce inadequate amounts of insulin.
 Type 2 diabetes is a less serious condition that typically is controlled by diet.
 Over time, diabetes can lead to blindness, kidney failure, nerve damage, hardening of the arteries and death.
 The disease is the third leading cause of death in the United States after heart disease and cancer.

-Preclinical studies indicate that cannabinoids may modify diabetes progression and that they also may provide symptomatic relief to those suffering from it.[1-2] A 2006 study published in the journal Autoimmunity reported that injections of 5 mg per day of the non-psychoactive cannabinoid CBD significantly reduced the incidence of diabetes in mice.
+Preclinical and observational studies indicate that cannabinoids are inversely correlated with diabetes, may modify disease progression, and that they also may provide symptomatic relief to those suffering from it.[2-3] A 2006 study published in the journal Autoimmunity reported that injections of 5 mg per day of the non-psychoactive cannabinoid CBD significantly reduced the incidence of diabetes in mice.
 Investigators reported that 86% of untreated control mice in the study developed diabetes.
 By contrast, only 30% of CBD-treated mice developed the disease.
-In a separate experiment, investigators reported that control mice all developed diabetes at a median of 17 weeks (range 15-20 weeks), while a majority (60 percent) of CBD-treated mice remained diabetes-free at 26 weeks.
+In a separate experiment by this same research team, investigators reported that control mice all developed diabetes at a median of 17 weeks (range 15-20 weeks), while a majority (60 percent) of CBD-treated mice remained diabetes-free at 26 weeks.
 A 2013 study assessing the effect of THCV (tetrahydrocannabivarin) in genetically modified obese mice reported that the cannabinoid's administration produced several metabolically beneficial effects relative to diabetes, including reduced glucose intolerance, improved glucose tolerance, improved liver triglyceride levels, and increased insulin sensitivity.
 Authors concluded, "Based on these data, it can be suggested that THCV may be useful for the treatment of the metabolic syndrome and/or type 2 diabetes (adult onset diabetes), either alone or in combination with existing treatments."

 Other preclinical trials report that cannabinoids may mitigate various symptoms of the disease.
-Writing in the March 2006 issue of the American Journal of Pathology, researchers at the Medical College of Virginia reported that rats treated with CBD for periods of one to four weeks experienced significant protection from diabetic retinopathy -- one the leading cause of blindness in working-age adults.
+For example, writing in the March 2006 issue of the American Journal of Pathology, researchers at the Medical College of Virginia reported that rats treated with CBD for periods of one to four weeks experienced significant protection from diabetic retinopathy -- one the leading cause of blindness in working-age adults.

-Cannabinoids have also been shown to alleviate neuropathic pain associated with the disease in animal models.
-A pair of studies published in the journal Neuroscience Letters in 2004 reported that mice administered a cannabis receptor agonist experienced a reduction in diabetic-related tactile allodynia (pain resulting from non-injurious stimulus to the skin) compared to non-treated controls.[7-8] The findings suggest that "cannabinoids have a potential beneficial effect on experimental diabetic neuropathic pain."
-More recently, researchers from the United States, Switzerland and Israel reported in the Journal of the American College of Cardiology that the administration of CBD reduces various symptoms of diabetic cardiomyopathy (weakening of the heart muscle) in a mouse model of type 1 diabetes.
+Cannabinoids have also been shown to alleviate symptoms of the disease in both animal models and in humans.
+A pair of studies published in the journal Neuroscience Letters in 2004 reported that mice administered a cannabis receptor agonist experienced a reduction in diabetic-related tactile allodynia (pain resulting from non-injurious stimulus to the skin) compared to non-treated controls.[8-9] The findings suggest that "cannabinoids have a potential beneficial effect on experimental diabetic neuropathic pain."
+Similarly, researchers from the United States, Switzerland and Israel reported in the Journal of the American College of Cardiology that the administration of CBD reduces various symptoms of diabetic cardiomyopathy (weakening of the heart muscle) in a mouse model of type 1 diabetes.
 Authors concluded, "[T]hese results coupled with the excellent safety and tolerability profile of CBD in humans, strongly suggest that it may have great therapeutic potential in the treatment of diabetic complications."
+Most recently, placebo-controlled clinical data published in 2015 in The Journal of Pain reported that vaporized, whole-plant cannabis significantly reduces diabetic neuropathy in patients resistant to other analgesics.
+Authors reported: "This small, short-term, placebo-controlled trial of inhaled cannabis demonstrated a dose-dependent reduction in diabetic peripheral neuropathy pain in patients with treatment-refractory pain. ...
+Overall, our finding of an analgesic effect of cannabis is consistent with other trials of cannabis in diverse neuropathic pain syndromes."

 In recent years, observational trials have reported that those who consume cannabis possess a lower risk of contracting type 2 diabetes than do nonusers.
 Researchers at the University of California, Los Angeles assessed the association between diabetes mellitus and marijuana use among adults aged 20 to 59 in a nationally representative sample of the US population of 10,896 adults.
 They reported that past and present cannabis consumers possessed a lower prevalence of adult onset diabetes, even after authors adjusted for social variables (ethnicity, level of physical activity, etc.), despite all groups possessing a similar family history of diabetes.
 Researchers did not find an association between cannabis use and other chronic diseases, including hypertension, stroke, myocradial infarction, or heart failure compared to nonusers.
 Authors concluded, "Our analysis ... showed that participants who used marijuana had a lower prevalence of DM and lower odds of DM relative to non-marijuana users."